 Larger business deals often require negotiation between companies, often the case with SaaS sales, and in such cases it may not even be possible for users to checkout and pay for a purchase directly through a website.
 Instead B2B customers get in touch through the website with a sales rep who then begins an enterprise sales process to complete the transaction.

-The lines between B2B and B2C ecommerce websites is not always crystal clear, however.
-For example, Amazon is the largest B2C ecommerce site on the web today, projected to do over $400 billion in revenue according to Forrester and other analysts.
+The lines between B2B and B2C commerce websites is not always crystal clear, however.
+For example, Amazon is the largest B2C commerce site on the web , projected to do over $400 billion in revenue according to Forrester and other analysts.

 However, although Amazon primarily serves consumers, it also serves as a marketplace for other companies.
-Merchants (from individual business owners to major brands) can open their own stores within the Amazon platform, and sell directly to consumers.
-Thus Amazon serves as both a B2C and B2B ecommerce solution.
+Merchants (from individual business owners to major brands) can open their own stores within the Amazon platform and sell directly to consumers.
+Thus Amazon serves as both a B2C and B2B commerce solution.

 B2B2C (businness-to-business-to-consumer) is a business model whereby a business works to provide an intermediary business with a service in order to gain access to their customers.

 An example of a company that follows this business model is Instacart.
 Instacart partners with grocery chains, offering grocery delivery to retailers who otherwise don't offer that service.
 While the grocery chains benefit in the short term, Instacart gradually gains access to many of the grocery stores' customers, to the point that consumers often end up dealing directly with Instacart, skipping the grocery entirely.